What Is Frozen Shoulder, and How Can Massage Help?

 Am I at Risk?

-- a motor vehicle accident.
+- a motor vehicle accident

-- You’ve suffered an injury to your shoulder.
+- injury to your shoulder

-- You have tendinitis, bursitis, or rotator cuff injury.
+- tendinitis, bursitis, or rotator cuff injury

-- You have arthritis in your shoulder.
+- arthritis in your shoulder

-- You’ve had chest or breast surgery.
+- chest or breast surgery

-How Is Frozen Shoulder Treated?
+Frozen Shoulder Treatments

 How Can a Registered Massage Therapist Help?

-Through deep tissue massage and trigger point therapy, a registered massage therapist can work to reduce stiffness and pain and improve circulation.
-By putting sustained pressure on the muscles, the therapist can facilitate the release of scar tissue and adhesions.
-Even a gentle Swedish massage can help to relieve tension and pain caused by frozen shoulder.
+Fortunately, a registered massage therapist can often help using deep tissue massage and trigger point therapy.
+They can work to reduce stiffness and pain and improve circulation.
+For example, they put sustained pressure on the muscles.
+This can facilitate the release of scar tissue and adhesions.
+Furthermore, even a gentle Swedish massage can help to relieve tension and pain caused by frozen shoulder.